-This course acquaints students with the structure, function, and disease processes of cellular physiology, homeostasis, integumentary, respiration, lymphatics, immunity, heart, blood, joints, skeletal and muscular systems in the human body.
-This course also investigates the impact of environmental influences on the human body as well as the effects of the environment and genetics on disease processes.
-This course assists students in developing a basic understanding of the normal structure and function of the body.
+This is an advanced course that acquaints students with the structure, function, and disease processes of: nerve tissue, central nervous, endocrine, digestion, nutrition, urinary, reproduction, development and genetic systems in the human body.
+This course will also investigate the impact of environmental influences on the human body as well as the effects of the environment and genetics on disease processes.
 If taken "On-Campus" this course includes 3 lecture hours and 2 lab hours per week.